mackenly/multiflux/README.md

 ## Purpose:
 Multistreaming can be costly and complicated.
 Services such as Restream™ and Castr™ provide most of the features users need but don't give you the same flexibility, customizability, or cost savings as self deployed solutions.
 Other solutions do exist, such as configuring a NGINX server to redistribute incoming streams, but that requires heavy knowlege of config files and leaves much to be desired when it comes to user firendlyness.

-Multiflux allows anyone to deploy the project onto their own Cloudlfare account and utilize their Workers, Pages, KV, and Stream services for as little as $5/m.
+Multiflux allows anyone to deploy the project onto their own Cloudlfare account and utilize their Workers, Pages, KV, and Stream services for as little as $10/m.

 ## Deployment
-TODO - How to deploy (include [deploy button](https://blog.cloudflare.com/introducing-deploy-buttons/))
+TODO - How to deploy (include [deploy button](https://blog.cloudflare.com/introducing-deploy-buttons/)) - not sure if this is possible since everything is now on Pages

 ## How Tos
+TODO - Provide setup tutorials

 ## Settings and Options
 TODO - Explain various settings and options avaliable